 Splitlog uses a variety of local roasters, including Messenger and Oddly Correct.
 They also sell pastries from SunFlour Bakery, Hugo tea, and donuts from Hana’s.

 Suggested Order: A Strawberry Hill Latte cold brew and a mango coconut muffin, unless they have the pumpkin muffins, then order that.
+Also, I think it would be a failure to not mention their Slaps BBQ pulled pork burrito, one of our favorite breakfast items in KC.

 Best Café : The Filling Station